01-edu/public/subjects/java/checkpoints/todo-list/README.md

 Write a class called `TodoList` that represents a to-do list.
 The class should be able to hold a specified number of tasks, each with a description and a status.
 Include methods to add tasks, set a task's status, update task descriptions, and display all tasks in a neat format showing their descriptions and statuses.

-> The description lenght will be less or equal to 30 Character.
+> The description length will be less or equal to 30 Character.When the list is full nothing more will be added.

 ### Expected Functions